When to worry about a headache?

 Because headaches are such a common part of everyday life, it means that we can easily recognise a headache that feels especially severe or unusual.

-A headache that feels different can be a sign that there is an underlying health concern that requires more immediate attention – but what do you need to look out for?
+A headache that feels different can be a sign of an underlying health concern that requires more immediate attention, but what should you look out for?

 • A headache accompanied by a stiff neck, fever, nausea or weakness.